enasequence/read_docs/retrieval/advanced-search.rst

 11. You can use the 'Available Fields' box to choose any fields you wish to see included in the table of results.
 Not all of these will always be relevant.
-    For this serach, we have selected the FASTQ Files preset, but if you skip this step you will still be shown a list of accessions with descriptions, by default
+    For this search, we have selected the FASTQ Files preset, but if you skip this step you will still be shown a list of accessions with descriptions, by default